 Both Ulrike and I already spoke several languages: German, English, French, and she also Dutch.

 These were languages we had either learned as children or young adults living/working in the respective countries.
 Italian was to be the first language we were going to learn as mature adults.

-A few months before our travels – my wife was working as a development editor at Pimsleur International at that time - we began using Pimsleur's self-teaching Italian language courses and completed all three levels of the program, 90 lessons in all.
+A few months before my retirement and our travels – my wife was working as a development editor at Pimsleur International at that time - we began using Pimsleur's self-teaching Italian language courses and completed all three levels of the program, 90 lessons in all.